eugpoloz/eugpoloz/README.md

 <!--
 **eugpoloz/eugpoloz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-I'm Ginny (she/her), frontend dev from St. Petersburg, Russia currently working at First Line Software.
+I'm Ginny (she/her), frontend dev from St. Petersburg, Russia.
 I prefer rebase over merging, spaces over tabs, and cats over dogs.
 You can reach me through [linkedin](https://www.linkedin.com/in/eugpoloz/?locale=en_US) or shoot me an [email](mailto:eugpoloz@gmail.com).

 #### 👩🏼‍💻 What I know best